Essays on the rooms

 How your home raises your cortisol

-You took the magnesium.
-You did the breathwork.
-Your shoulders are still up by your ears at 7pm.
-The reason might be sitting around you, eight to ten hours a day.
+"The reason your shoulders are still up at 7pm might be sitting around you, eight to ten hours a day."

 How the rooms we live in shape anxiety

-Sometimes anxiety does not start in your mind.
-It starts in the room you wake up in.
-The light, the layout, the materials, the visual load that quiet a tired body from the very next morning.
+"Sometimes anxiety does not start in your mind.
+It starts in the room you wake up in."

-Why decluttering didn't work for you
+Why decluttering did not work for you

 For children and family